Local Cluster Analysis (Local Moran's I)

 • Look at the bottom of the workspace for a message indicating that the task is in process or has been completed.

-Local Cluster Analysis Results
+Local Cluster Analysis Summary and Results

 The Local Moran test results provide insight into the local spatial autocorrelation, and offer insight into data clusters (similar values) and outliers (value different from neighbors).
 Four quantities are calculated: z-score, Local Moran's I for each location, p-value, and Local Moran Class.
 Each observation/location is classified into one of the following four categories: